-Application Performance Metrics Monitoring¶
+Application Performance Metrics Detection¶

 Use Cases¶

-- Monitor metric data for all/individual APM services;
+- Monitoring metrics data of APM services;

 Detection Configuration¶